mattludwigs/generator-bean-stack/README.md

 Which removes ALL the dependencies from the project, both bower and node_modules

 ### grunt server
 This will start the same server as just using grunt.
-However, when v0.5.0 is released this will no longer be in use and it best to use:
+However, when v0.5.0 is released this will no longer be in use and it is best to use:
 ```
 $ grunt
 ```